pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/end_of_life.rst

 Anouncement
 -----------

-The following anouncement will be made:
+The following anouncement will be made before 30 days of each step on Pardus devel, gelistirici, pardus-announce, duyuru lists:

 * Last update date
 * Last security update date